Daisyhaxx/Daisyhaxx/README.md

 - 👋 Hi, I’m @Daisyhaxx
-- 👀 I’m interested in Python and C#
+- 👀 I’m interested in Web Dev. and Mobile Dev.
-- 🌱 I’m currently learning C# and Web Development
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ⌛
 - 📫 How to reach me twitter.com/Daisyhax